MatterHackers: Services

 MatterHackers also supplies customers with 3D printing goods.
 In June 2013, MatterHackers opened their own retail location in Lake Forest, California where they sell 3D printing supplies, parts, and accessories.
 They currently produce their own 3D printer, the Pulse and the Pulse XE (which is designed to work specifically with Nylon and NylonX filament - but it can print all filaments.)

-The shop also carries 3d printers made by:
+The shop also carries 3d printers made by other companies.